jenipatel/Leetcode-Problem-Solutions/README.md

-# Leetcode Problem Solutions in JAVA
+# Leetcode Problem Solutions in Java
-Leetcode Problem Solutions in JAVA
+Leetcode Problem Solutions in Java